 6.2.5 If any or all contacts are made using an output power greater than 150 Watts, the power multiplier is 1 (one).

 6.2.6 The power multiplier for an entry is determined by the maximum output power used by any transmitter used to complete any contact during the event.
 (Example: a group has one QRP station running 3 Watts and a second station running 100 Watts, the power multiplier of 2 applies to all contacts made by the entire operation).

 6.3.
 Bonus Points: All stations are eligible for certain bonus points, depending on their activities.The following bonus points will be added to the score, after the multiplier is applied, to determine the final Field Day score.
-Bonus points will be applied only when the claim is made on the summary sheet and any proof required accompanies the entry or is received via web based submission form.
+Bonus points will be applied only when the claim is made on the summary sheet and any proof required accompanies the entry or is received via email or normal mail delivery.

 6.3.1 100% Emergency Power: 100 points per transmitter classification if all contacts are made only using an emergency power source up to a total of 20 transmitters.
 All transmitting equipment at the site must operate from a power source completely independent of the commercial power to qualify.
 (Example: a club operating 3 transmitters and using 100% emergency power receives 300 bonus points.) .